 - 7-day/6-night custom-designed, intimate cooking vacation in Poland’s Lesser Poland region, immersed in beautiful Krakow and the unique highlander culture.

-- Convenient and comfortable accommodations at Hotel Logos in Zakopane and Hotel Legend in Krakow located within walking distance to Krakow’s Market Square.
+- Convenient and comfortable accommodations at 5-star Nosalowy Park Hotel & Spa in Zakopane and 4-star boutique Hotel Unicus in Krakow located within walking distance to Krakow’s Market Square.

 - Visits to local markets; opportunities to learn crafts from local artists.

 - Hands-on and demonstration-style cooking lessons throughout the week.

 - Glass painting class at the School of Dying Trades in Bukowina Tatrzanska.

 - Delicious regional cuisine: freshly made meals and breads, plus wine, beer and vodka tastings.